kychanova/neuro_coref/README.md

 This realisation assumes using CONLL-2012 dataset from Datasets(https://huggingface.co/datasets/conll2012_ontonotesv5).
-If you want to adapt it for your own dataset, you should override 'tokenize_document' method for embedder you want to use.
+If you want to adapt it for your own dataset, you should override 'tokenize_train_data' and 'tokenize_test_data' methods for embedder you want to use.
 This realisation don't use speaker information, so your dataset must contain only text and coreference spans.
 ## Model